Report · Politics

 Reading

 In a Verasight survey of 1,000 U.S. adults conducted April 9 to 15, 2025, 74% of Americans agreed that the spread of fake news is a big problem among adolescents, who do not generally have the tools to handle it.
-Including 39% who strongly agree and 35% who somewhat agree.
+This includes 39% who strongly agree and 35% who somewhat agree.

 About one in twelve disagreed (8%), with 5% who somewhat disagree and 3% who strongly disagree.
 Another 18% were neutral.